reinhart1010/nix/docs/en/common/speed-test.md

 `speed-test`

-- Output the results as JSON:
+- Print the results as JSON:

 `speed-test --json`

-- Output the results in megabytes per second (MBps):
+- Print the results in megabytes per second (MBps):

 `speed-test --bytes`

-- Output more detailed information:
+- Print more detailed information:

 `speed-test --verbose`